Let's Build Our Collective Strength

 Membership is open to Puerto Rico-based and foreign organizations with grantmaking as their primary focus of activity, which are accessible to the public and open to a reasonable range of nonprofits in Puerto Rico.
 These funders must have an active tax-exempt status by the Internal Revenue Service and/or the Puerto Rico Department of Treasury fitting one of the following categories.

 A tax-exempt organization that makes grants based on charitable endowments.
-This designation includes independent foundations and many family foundations.

 A tax-exempt organization that makes grants based on charitable endowments and is not controlled by the benefactor or the benefactor’s family.